SebastianRValdivia/TabulaRasaProject/docs/WritingTheTabulaRasa/index.md

 The name comes in reference of the roman wax tablet which was used for writing since the 8th century BC.

-# The hypothesis: How to portray your mind?
+# How to portray your mind?
 -------------------------------------------------------------------------------

+This is the hypothesis of this essay: how to turn something in your volatile brain in a brick in the wall (figuratively).

 # Memory and models
 -------------------------------------------------------------------------------